garrettmflynn/liveserver/src/frontend/userplatform/README.md

 And lots of functions for handling a user database with some basic form filling for stock data structures

 ```

-platform.setupUser(userinfo) //asks the server for the data of the given user info object to st up the user platform.
+let user = await platform.setupUser(userinfo,callback=(currentUser)=>{}) //asks the server for the data of the given user info object to st up the user platform.
 This runs automatically if provided in the constructor

 platform.onResult = (data) => {} //can set this to be run after the default server callback